-At NUAST we work closely with the local community and share our resources and expertise with all those who can benefit from them.
-Through our partnership with The University of Nottingham we are leading work locally to inspire girls and women to study and build careers in Science, Technology, Engineering and Mathematics (STEM).
+At NUAST, we work closely with the local community and share our resources and expertise with all those who can benefit from them.
+Through our partnership with the University of Nottingham we are leading work locally to inspire students to study and build careers in Science, Technology, Engineering and Mathematics (STEM).

-NUAST are supporting the Nottingham STEMCity events.
 Our students are actively encouraged to act as STEM ambassadors to promote STEM to students across the range of city and county schools.
-The events will be part of a long-term programme of activities designed to ensure that girls from NUAST and the city more widely are aware of the opportunities presented by a career that makes use of the STEM subjects.
+The events will be part of a long-term programme of activities designed to ensure that students from NUAST and the city more widely are aware of the opportunities presented by a career that makes use of the STEM subjects.